-Here you can get to know the person, professional and moulder of public opinion Astrid Lindgren.
-You can experience the exhibition conveniently with the help of our audio guides, which are available in many languages.
-We have a special version for children in Swedish, German and Danish.
+Here, at the exhibition The whole world’s Astrid Lindgren, you can get to know the person, professional and moulder of public opinion Astrid Lindgren.
+You can experience the exhibition conveniently with the help of audio guides, which are available in many languages, and a special version for children in Swedish, German and Danish.

 The gardens at Astrid Lindgren’s Näs